 If your cough is identified as being caused by a specific medical condition such as asthma, COPD, pulmonary fibrosis, sinus drainage issues, nasal polyps, gastroesophageal reflux (GERD) there may be specific treatments prescribed by your healthcare provider that can be helpful in getting rid of the cough or at least making it more manageable.
-Even if a specific medical condition cannot be identified and the cough is termed "idiopathic" or "refractory," keep the conversation with your healthcare provider going to let them know how things are changing – or not.
+Even if the cough does not respond to treatment, often termed "chronic refractory cough" keep the conversation with your healthcare provider going to let them know how things are changing – or not.

 Managing Chronic Cough

 While a chronic cough can feel isolating, you are not alone.
 Oftentimes people find comfort and support in reaching out to others experiencing similar challenges.
 In sharing stories, voicing frustrations and affirming hopeful resolution, you can ease the emotional toll chronic cough has on your life.

 Check out some of the supportive resources available to you:

 Online Support Communities